 Vivek asserted that “data governance is a macro topic, which covers the policies, practices, and approaches to manage the data assets within an organization securely.”
 He highlighted the following capabilities that Qubole offers for data governance:

-- Granular and Efficient Updates and Deletes: ACID capabilities on data lake helps with the right to be forgotten and the right to be erased by making sure that data in the data lake is current and, if asked to be deleted, it is deleted.
-Qubole supports ACID transactions natively across multiple engines to help avoid lost updates, dirty reads, stale reads and enforce app-specific integrity constraints.
+- Granular and Efficient Updates and Deletes: ACID capabilities on the data lake help with the right to be forgotten and the right to be erased by making sure that data in the data lake is current and, if asked to be deleted, it is deleted.
+Qubole supports ACID transactions natively across multiple engines to help avoid lost updates, dirty reads, and stale reads and enforce app-specific integrity constraints.
 Data integrity is maintained in the data lake when concurrent users access the data lake to read and write data simultaneously.

 - Role-based Access Control: It enables access controls at a minimum of three levels, starting from data ingestion to data access: the infrastructure, platform, and data levels providing effective policy management.
 It allows Security teams to leverage their cloud provider’s IAM/AD/LDAP services to restrict particular user-based Qubole access to specific computing resources.

 Ashish says, “In 2021, GDPR and CCPA compliances will be the top concern for every organization.
-Also, not many vendors have storage level security options.
+Also, not many vendors have storage-level security options.
 In that case, Qubole provides a user-level role override, which can be used for data security.
 Apart from that, we have typical ACL for all the resources available in Qubole along with a SQL level authorization and storage level security.”

 Purvang further adds, “Qubole is committed to providing a secure, reliable, and performant cloud-native platform for the customers.
 Qubole uses a multi-layer approach to protect the confidentiality, integrity, and availability of customer data.
 We follow best practices in security and governance to deliver enterprise-ready capabilities.
-We also provide secure access and protect data artifacts with encryption and role-based access controls (RBAC), auditing, and compliance with industry and governmental regulations like — SOC2 Type2, HIPAA, and GDP.
+We also provide secure access and protect data artifacts with encryption and Role-Based Access Controls (RBAC), auditing, and compliance with industry and governmental regulations like — SOC2 Type2, HIPAA, and GDP.
 Qubole protects the data at rest, in transit, and use, by providing secure access to the platform and encrypting all data and metadata.”

-Trend #5: Presto and Spark combination to Dominate the Data Engine Space
+Trend #5: Presto and Spark Combination to Dominate the Data Engine Space

 Sandeep predicts that “Spark will continue to make inroads into ETL use cases such as real-time streaming where performance is the primary KPI.
 It has been an obvious engine of choice for Data Science and some ETL use cases.
 Presto will continue to dominate the ad hoc, interactive, and reporting use cases on the cloud, where performance is the primary KPI.
 Presto has been the popular choice for SQL on data lake and will continue to dominate those use cases.
 Hive will continue to cater to Batch ETL use cases where cost and reliability are the primary KPIs.
 We have customers that still rely heavily on the Hive for their long-running batch ETL workloads where performance is not the primary KPI, but reliability and cost are the main concerns.”

 However, Ashish projects that new customers would prefer a mix of Presto and Spark for batch jobs.
-“Spark would be utilized for all the ETL, AI and ML workloads, and Presto will be used for latency SQLs on top of the database and data lakes.”
+“Spark would be utilized for all the ETL, AI, and ML workloads, and Presto will be used for latency SQLs on top of the database and data lakes.”

 Qubole’s data lake predictions may change the working of the companies in 2021 and provide an edge over their competitors.
 Some of our customers are already using all the aforementioned Qubole cloud data platform capabilities to great effect.